 These sources mimic the kinds of ‘stimulus materials’ students will receive from The College Board for Task 2 and in Part B of the end-of-course exam.
 Students will note and discuss themes that come from the intersection of the sources.
 These themes then become a springboard for research question formulation.

 Students then engage in the sources, mapping topics, questions, and ultimately sub-questions through various applied lenses, aiming for multiple researchable perspectives.
-Groups will have already discussed their working dynamics and process and set clear expectations for accountability and task responsibility based on the necessary steps in the procedure outlined below.
+Groups will have already discussed their working dynamics and process, and set, clear expectations for accountability and task responsibility based on the necessary steps in the procedure outlined below.

 What To Do